wilsonwaterman/terraform-coursework/README.md

 - Modules are effectively templates you can reference.
 Like interfaces
 - If module is referenced, need to run terraform get first to fetch it
 - Compiles but fails at the bootstrap step.
 I think more commands are required for the remote-exec to run out of the module

+## Terraform with AWS

+### demo-7: VPCs and NAT
+- Full scale VPC, public and private subnets IGW and table mapping
+- NAT gateway setup is there to demo granting internet access to the private subnets and resources for updates, etc